WPChill/modula-lite/readme.txt

 **Now for the Premium version:**

-– [Presets](https://wp-modula.com/kb/modula-defaults?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Are you tired of going through each gallery and setting up the same settings repeatedly?
-Use the Presets extension to define a basic set of options for your galleries, then simply add this to each new gallery you create.
+– [Defaults](https://wp-modula.com/kb/modula-defaults?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Are you tired of going through each gallery and setting up the same settings repeatedly?
+Use the Defaults extension to define a basic set of options for your galleries, then simply add this to each new gallery you create.
 It saves a lot of time!
 – [Video gallery](https://wp-modula.com/kb/modula-video?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Use the Video extension to combine videos with images in your galleries.
 It works with YouTube, Vimeo, and self-hosted videos.
 – [Lightbox slideshow](https://wp-modula.com/kb/lightbox-slideshow/?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): improve the user experience with your galleries by presenting the images in a stunning slideshow.
 – [Slider gallery](https://wp-modula.com/kb/modula-slider?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): This helps display your gallery images in a new format type: slider.
 It can be synced with a thumbnail strip below it.
 You can switch it up by adding different elements to the slider: dots, arrows, a fade effect, infinite loop, center mode, and more.